landgrvi/VGLabs-PolyAux/doc/base.md

 If you plug a cable with more than 8 channels into a left or right port, a warning light goes on.
 Signals from channels above 8 on those ports are dropped.

 Outputs:
-- Wet output: This is the audio after all processing. the same signals will be seen on the interleaved port as on the left and right ports; the left and right ports have only the left and right channels respectively
+- Wet output: This is the audio after all processing.
+The same signals will be seen on the interleaved port as on the left and right ports; the left and right ports have only the left and right channels respectively.

 Controls:
 - Pan knob: Applies the menu-selected pan style to the wet output.